Trials and Tribble-ations: Premise and writing

 As the 30th anniversary of Star Trek was approaching, plans were being made.
-The film Star Trek: First Contact was entering production, a television special was planned to celebrate the franchise and original series actor George Takei had been cast to appear in the Star Trek: Voyager episode "Flashback".
+The film Star Trek: First Contact was entering production, a television special was planned to celebrate the franchise and Original Series actor George Takei had been cast to appear in the Star Trek: Voyager episode "Flashback".
 Producer Ira Steven Behr later recalled that he thought that Deep Space Nine might not be included as he considered it to be the "middle child" of the franchise.
 Rick Berman contacted Behr and asked him if he would be interested in doing something to celebrate the anniversary.
 Behr agreed to discuss it with the staff writers.
 Initially, there was concern that if the proposed episode aired during the actual anniversary week (around September 8), that it would have to serve as the season opener, preempting the already planned opener.

 The writers discussed potential ideas.
 Ronald D. Moore had previously brought back Original Series character Montgomery Scott for the Star Trek: The Next Generation episode "Relics", and since Takei was appearing in Voyager, they decided that having a member of the main cast from The Original Series return would be repetitive.
 Some consideration was given by Moore to sending the DS9 crew to revisit the Iotians, as seen on the gangster-themed planet visited by Kirk in the episode "A Piece of the Action".
-The concept was for the Iotans to have moved on from imitating gangsters to having become huge fans of Captain Kirk and Starfleet.
+The concept was for the Iotians to have moved on from imitating gangsters to having become huge fans of Captain Kirk and Starfleet.
 It was intended as a way to honor the dedication of the fan community.
 René Echevarria suggested a time-travel episode, which was seen as an expensive proposition.
 Echevarria pressed for the idea.
 Moore suggested inserting the DS9 crew into "The Trouble with Tribbles", saying it could resolve the question of why a constant stream of tribbles kept hitting Kirk in the head.